 Parameters Description Language Default value is auto.
 Design Default design of user interface is Rosy.
-Auto refresh default poll interval in seconds Sets the web interface auto refresh polling interval.
-The valid range is between 5 and 50 seconds.
-The default is 5 seconds.
+Auto refresh default pollinterval in seconds Set the auto refresh polling interval between 5 and 50 seconds.
+Default is 5 seconds.
 Note: Auto refresh can be turned on or off using the Auto Refresh button on the UI.